 When placing the batteries on the rack, do not allow the batteries to knock up against one another.
-This could destroy the batteries and result in an acid leak.
+This could destroy the batteries!

 The battery connection terminals + and - must under no circumstance be short-circuited.
-This applies also to the plus and minus pole of the entire battery string.
+This also applies also to the + and - pole of the entire battery string.
 Be very careful when using step racks.

-3. Slide the blocks (or cells) to either side until the distance between the batteries is approx. 10 mm (Fig. 5-20).
+3. Slide the blocks (or cells) to either side until the distance between the batteries is approx. 10 mm (Fig. 5-14).
 If connectors are used, these determine the distance between the batteries.
 When sliding the batteries sideways in the racks, do not push them at the middle; instead, push them at the corners as these are stronger.
 Push batteries using your hands only; never use a tool.

-Fig. 5-13: 10 mm clerance between the batteries
+Fig. 5-14: 10 mm clearance between the batteries